knapeczadam/game-engine-fundamentals-unity/README.md

 ## 👨‍🏫 Teaching Staff

 - **Co-ordinator:** Brecht Lecluyse
 - **Other teaching staff:** Emiel De Paepe

 ---

-## 🎯 Learning Goals (Extract)
+## 🎯 Learning Goals

-> *The student Bachelor Digital Arts & Entertainment develops, by means of game technology, in a technically efficient way, interactive 3D applications within a professional context.*
+- Understands the **complete production pipeline** of a professional entertainment application.
+- Defines and describes **different production tasks** and their relationships.
+- Reflects on **received feedback** and applies it constructively.
+- **Divides large tasks** into manageable subtasks to meet deadlines effectively.
+- Maintains a **critical attitude** toward both personal and team work, justifying feedback and improvements.
+- Describes **core principles of game design and game mechanics**.
+- Translates a **concept or idea into a complete end product**.

-- Uses Unity’s scripting API to implement gameplay systems.
+- Uses **correct terminology** to describe digital assets and their attributes.
+- Analyzes and documents a **personal visual or design style**.
+- Selects and applies the **appropriate workflow and pipeline** for asset creation based on requirements.
+- Develops **3D games or applications** where elements are correctly positioned in space.
+- Uses the **game engine effectively** to solve specific design or technical problems.
-- Applies prefab-based workflows to build modular gameplay.
+- Utilizes **existing frameworks, engines, or programming languages** to build interactive experiences.
-- Integrates player feedback and iteration into development.
-- Reflects critically on peer feedback.
-- Develops interactive 3D gameplay mechanics within engine limitations.

 ---